Blog posts

 Barnes hopes his singular style of peanut will inspire people to keep the old history alive.
 “I want for generations now and generations to come to see they way it’s done now,” he says.

+I came along when shocking was what you do.
 Today’s people know not what it is.
 EVEN THOSE WHO DID WORK THE FIELDS

+I came along when shocking was what you do.
 Today’s people know not what it is.
 EVEN THOSE WHO DID WORK THE FIELDS